1. What is via?

 (3) Through via

-In the non-through-via technology, the application of blind via and buried via can greatly reduce the size and weight, as well as the number of layers and costs of the PCB, moreover, improve the electromagnetic compatibility, increase the characteristics of electronic products, making the design simpler and faster.
+In the non-through-via technology, the application of blind via and buried via can greatly reduce the size and weight, as well as the number of layers and costs in printing circuit boards, moreover, improve the electromagnetic compatibility, increase the characteristics of electronic products, making the design simpler and faster.

 As for the traditional PCB design and processing, there are many problems brought by through vias.
 First of all, through-vias occupy a large amount of effective space.
 Secondly, a lot of through-vias densely packed in one place also make the wiring of the inner layers in the multilayer PCB difficult.
 That is because they will take up the space required for alignment, destroy the impedance characteristics of the power supply and make the power ground plane ineffective.
 What's worse, the conventional mechanical method of drilling will be 20 times the workload of non-through hole technology.